NVIDIA/cloud-native-stack/install-guides/Ubuntu_Server_v3.1.md

 ### Validating the Installation

-The GPU Operator validates the stack through the nvidia-device-plugin-validation pod and the nvidia-driver-validation pod.
-If both completed successfully (see output from kubectl get pods --all-namespaces | grep -v kube-system), the EGX Stack works as expected.
-To manually validate the stack, this section provides two examples of how to validate that the GPU is usable from within a pod.
+GPU Operator validates the stack through the nvidia-device-plugin-validation pod and the nvidia-driver-validation pod.
+If both are completed successfully (see output from kubectl get pods --all-namespaces | grep -v kube-system), the EGX Stack works as expected.
+This section provides two examples of validating that the GPU is usable from within a pod to validate the stack manually.

 #### Example 1: nvidia-smi